 If you encounter specific health issues and have a medical history, you may wonder what type 2 diabetes is?
 Type 2 diabetes is a disease that prevents your body from using insulin to convert sugar into fat.
-This disease is common in the old- or middle-aged people.
+This disease is common in old- or middle-aged people.
 That is why; we also call it adult-onset diabetes.
 However, it can also affect kids and young adults if they are overweight.

 People who develop type 2 diabetes may have certain medical conditions that can lead to this disease.
 The reasons might include genes, obesity, metabolic syndrome, excessive glucose secretion, broken beta cell, and ineffective coordination between cells.
-However, most of the patients of diabetes type 2 are the people 45 years of age and older.
+However, most of the patients with diabetes type 2 are people 45 years of age and older.

 You may also have a family history: your brother, sister, parent, or grandparent may have the disease.
 The risk factor increases if you have a particular ethnicity; Africa, America, Alaska, Asia, and others.

 Your diet and activities can cause type 2 diabetes.
 Unhealthy food, sluggish behavior, and an inactive lifestyle are responsible for creating type 2 diabetes.
 The excellent news is that type 2 diabetes is not a fatal disease.
 Studies and research have revealed that you can avoid type 2 diabetes by modifying your lifestyle – consuming a healthy diet and performing regular physical activity.

 There are several ways and lifestyle modifications that help you avoid type 2 diabetes and normalize your blood sugar.

 A healthy lifestyle is a key to several health-related problems that ultimately cause diabetes.
 Your diet, physical activities, and monitoring your blood sugar levels is your first step.
 A lifestyle change also includes losing weight, which often becomes the root cause of type 2 diabetes.